SchutteJan/kroeg/README.md

 Improvements:
 - Use `Forms` for data input instead of `Json<T>` in order to use the `FromForm` macros and validations
+- Add "updated_at", "created_at" fields to all tables

 ## System requirements